-Trump charges, without evidence, millions voted illegally
+Trump claims, without proof, millions voted illegally

 New York — President-elect Donald Trump is claiming, without evidence, that millions of people voted illegally in the election he won, issuing the baseless claim as part of his angry response to a recount effort led by the Green Party and joined by Hillary Clinton’s campaign.

 “I won the popular vote if you deduct the millions of people who voted illegally,” Trump tweeted Sunday.
 He later alleged “serious voter fraud in Virginia, New Hampshire and California.”

 Trump’s transition team did not provide any evidence to back up the president-elect’s assertions of fraud in the November election.
 They pointed only to past charges of irregularities in voter registration.